couchbase/couchbase-lite-android/README.md

 ## Adding Couchbase Lite to your Gradle project

-Using pre-built Maven artifacts is easiest way to add Couchbase Lite is to your project.
+Using Gradle is the easiest way to automate Couchbase Lite builds in your project.

 **Important note**: Maven artifacts can only be included with **gradle** builds, since the **mvn** tool does not know how to resolve and build `.aar` dependencies.